spacemeshos/testnet-guide/guide/status.md

-# Full Node Setup

-The Spacemesh App now prompts you to setup a full p2p node.

-[Screen Shot Here]
+# Checking Status

-TODO: A full p2p node is...
+!> TODO: explain how to check local full node via the app dashboard

-Click on 'Setup' and follow the on-screen instructions.

-?> You can use the wallet features of the App without running a full Spacemesh node by clicking on 'Later' when prompted to setup a node in the App.
-This is useful if you are running a full node on another computer and wishes to view your balance or transact with Spacemesh Coins using the wallet on another computer.

-!> TODO: this is the main help page for assisting users in setting up a full node - POST commitment, coinbase awards account, etc...

-Explain POST size increase, etc...

-Follow the setup progress and look for coin awards notifications in this screen.

-[Screen shot]
+!> TODO: explain how to check for testnet awards

 ## That's all folks!

+You did it - you are now up and running and will start receiving coin awards for being part of the Spacemesh p2p blockmesh network.

 [ Toast GIF Anim Here ]
-You did it - you are now up and running and will start receiving coin awards for being part of the Spacemesh p2p blockmesh network.

 ## What to do next?